liorp/liorp.github.io/_posts/2022-06-05-machine-learning-optimization-algorithms-part-one.md

 ## Adaptive moment estimation (ADAM)

 ADAM is another advanced SGD method, which introduces an adaptive learning rate for each parameter.
 It combines the adaptive learning rate and momentum methods.
-In addition to storing an exponentially decaying average of past squared gradients $V_{t}$, like RMSProp, ADAM also keeps an exponentially decaying average of past gradients $m_{t}$, similar to the momentum method:
+In addition to storing an exponentially decaying average of past squared gradients $$V_{t}$$, like RMSProp, ADAM also keeps an exponentially decaying average of past gradients $$m_{t}$$, similar to the momentum method:

 $$g_{t}=\frac{\partial L}{\partial\theta}\left(\theta\left(t\right)\right) \\ $$